spcrepeau/Docker-Stack/README.md

 # Docker-Stack

 * Please see the Wiki for all information
-* env and secrets files have been stripped of all personal information, edit REPLACE_ME in each to reflect your enviroment.
+* env and secrets files have been stripped of all personal information, edit REPLACE_ME in each to reflect your environment.

 ## [container_management](https://github.com/spcrepeau/Docker-Stack/tree/main/container_management)